startuplcoud/infra-multi-account-region-startup-kit/README.md

 ![aws](images/aws.png)

 ### Terraform layout
 Try to separate the resources and use separate directories for each component and application.
 Useful links about Google best practices for [terraform](https://cloud.google.com/docs/terraform/best-practices-for-terraform#minimize-resources).
 This tutorial separates the AWS resources into three modules, VPC & Auto Scaling & Application Load Balancer.
-Do **NOT** set any variables such `.tfvars` in terraform module.

 ```
 infra
 └── module